MPPT Solar Charge Controllers Explained

 Higher Efficiency: A 48V system allows for more efficient power transmission and reduced losses compared to a 12V system.
 Higher voltage means lower current for the same power, resulting in reduced resistive losses in wires and connections.

 Reduced chance of failure: A higher voltage and lower current reduce the heating effect caused by resistance in all connections and terminals.
-Consequently, if a faulty or loose connection is present and causes increased resistance, the lower current will generate less heat, minimizing the risk of overheating and potential failure.
+Consequently, if a faulty or loose connection is present and causes increased resistance, the lower current will generate less heat, minimising the risk of overheating and potential failure.

 Solar panel Voltage Explained

 The second is the open-circuit voltage (Voc), which is always higher than the Vmp.
 The Voc is reached when the panel is in an open-circuit condition, such as when a system is switched off or when a battery is fully charged, and no more power is needed.
-The Voc also decreases at higher temperatures but, more importantly, increases at lower temperatures.
+The Voc also decreases at higher temperatures, but more importantly, increases at lower temperatures.

 Battery Voltage Vs Panel Voltage